trutru21/mkv-factory/README.md

     - **Batch Mode:** Point the script at a source folder, provide a profile, and let it process all video files automatically according to your rules.
 - **Efficient HEVC Encoding:** Transcode large Blu-ray rips (H.264 or HEVC) to space-saving H.265/HEVC using hardware acceleration.
 - **Full Video Passthrough (Remux):** Don't need to re-encode?
 Use the `passthrough` mode to copy the video stream untouched while still allowing you to select and remux audio/subtitle tracks.
-- **Dolby Vision Profile Conversion:** Automatically converts incompatible Blu-ray Dolby Vision profiles (like Profile 7 FEL/MEL and Profile 5) to the widely compatible **Profile 8**, ensuring playback on media servers like Plex and modern devices.
+- **Dolby Vision Profile Conversion:** Automatically converts incompatible Blu-ray Dolby Vision 7 profile to the widely compatible **Profile 8**, ensuring playback on media servers like Plex and modern devices.
 - **Hardware Acceleration:** Automatically detects Nvidia (NVENC) or AMD (AMF) hardware encoders for fast conversions.
 - **Smart Track Selection:** Define preferred languages, codec priorities (e.g., TrueHD > DTS > AC3), and exclusion keywords (e.g., "commentary") in your profile for automated, intelligent audio and subtitle track selection.
 - **Flexible Stream Injection:** Ever wished you could merge the best parts of two rips?
 Now you can!
 Easily combine video, audio, and subtitles from any source into your perfect MKV.